General Dynamics F-16 in 1/72 scale : kit review & modelling reports of HASEGAWA kits

 The Egyptian Air Force (" Al Quwwat al Jawwiya Il Misriya ") became an independent air force in 1937 with a few British manufactured aircraft.
 After the end of the Second World War, various conflicts emerged in this region with a next war in 1948 against the establishment of Israel as the British got out of the region.
 Aircraft were now obtained in the 1950s from Czechoslawakia and the Warsaw Pact like the Mig-15, Il-28 and various other aircraft.
+But also a local aircraft industry was set up with Helwan being established with support from Hispano in Spain.
+Helwan types were the HA-200 Saeta called "Al-Kahira" and a small jet fighter HA-300 was developed.
 The nationalisation of the Suez canal led to the Suez crisis in 1956 with attacks from Israel, Britain and France but the result was a stronger political Egypt that set up the United Arab Republic.
 Soviet aircraft and armaments were acquired including MiG-21 and SU-7 aircraft.
 After conflicts in Yemen, in 1967 the "Six day" war with Israel resulted in devastation.
 The Yom Kuppur war in 1973 did not change a lot and finally after many years a sort of peace treatment was set in place in 1979 with Israel and relations with the West became much better.
 But still, many crises in the region remained.

 Though over the last years, internal political unrest has resulted in large internal changes, Egypt is still supported by the West and the USA aimed at retaining stability in the region.
 France also supplied aircraft like Mirages and also F-4 Phantoms were delivered followed by F-16 aircraft: